Qabel/qabel.github.io/_docs/Threat-Model.md

 * Time, size and drop server IP of drop messages *A* sends

 #### Worst Case Scenario under Usage of *Tor*
 Attacker *O* is contact of user *A*, can eavesdrop traffic at clients of user *A* and has full access to the Qabel servers *A* uses.
 This implies that *O* knows which Block server prefixes *A* uses.
-It also knows the number, size, modification time and downloading accounts of the files, and the directory tree of *A's* prefixes.
+It also knows the number, size and modification time of the files, and the directory tree of *A's* prefixes.

 **Block**